briangoeller/Buildaburger/README.md

 # Buildaburger

-A polymath's index of thought projects, sorted by doneness.

 A static site, no build step, no framework, no database.
 Add a burger by editing a JSON file and dropping a markdown file.
 That's it.